biomejs/biome/crates/biome_analyze/CONTRIBUTING.md

 ##### Biome lint rules inspired by other lint rules

-If a **lint** rule is inspired by an existing rule from other ecosystems (ESLint, ESLint plugins, clippy, etc.), you can a new metadata to the macro called `source`.
+If a **lint** rule is inspired by an existing rule from other ecosystems (ESLint, ESLint plugins, clippy, etc.), you can add a new metadata to the macro called `source`.
 Its value is `Source`, which is an `enum` that contains various variants.

 If you're implementing a lint rule that matches the behaviour of the ESLint rule `no-debugger`, you'll use the variant `::ESLint` and pass the name of the rule: